REGISTERED CHARITY NUMBER 1138972

 Ten years on, in 2020 (and all of us ten years older!) we were proud of what we had achieved but we are a very small group, just eight of us, all volunteers, and we recognised that it was the right time to make some changes.

-We homed over 400 cats during the ten years but, now that
+We homed over 400 cats during the ten years but

 all the cats on the website have been homed so we no longer take in and home cats.

 We have helped many cats with veterinary care and have taken in some very elderly cats, often with quite serious health issues.
 These cats can’t be rehomed so this means that we have a large number of cats in long term care living happily with their fosterers and we will care for them for the rest of their lives.

-During the last few years, with the support and cooperation of Beechwood and Towerwood Vets, we have organised 3 neutering campaigns, targeting different areas of the city, and from now on, we shall be concentrating on this aspect of cat welfare.
+In the years preceding lockdown, with the support and cooperation of Beechwood and Towerwood Vets, we organised 3 neutering campaigns, targeting different areas of the city, and, from now on, we are concentrating on this aspect of cat welfare.